© Mark Keane

 “I’m sure you can give some idea of what’s in the offing.”

-G hears himself say, “Just hand out the answers with the exam and be done with it.”
+Mick hears himself say, “Just hand out the answers with the exam and be done with it.”

-“Scrap the exams,” E grunts.
+“Scrap the exams,” Phlegmy grunts.

 “I suppose no thinking is better than outdated thinking and a satisfaction questionnaire beats an exam any day.”
-G is ignored.
+Mick is ignored.
 He can mock and complain as much as he likes, no one is interested.
 He can whistle or yodel or spew his guts, it won’t make any difference.

 “The message you are to take back to your colleagues is simple.
 Class averages reflect quality of teaching.
 Anything less than first class honours indicates sub-standard teaching methods.”

-“A good strategy is only good if executed effectively.
-I will arrange a follow up session when you’ve had time to digest what we discussed today.
+“I will arrange a follow up session when you’ve had time to digest what was discussed today.
 We live in interesting times, on the cusp of far ranging changes.
-At the next meeting, I will have something to say about research income.
+At the next meeting, I will have more to say about global impact and research income.
 Grant winnings are down, some of you need to up your game.
 The red traffic light is flashing.”

-G waits for them to go before he leaves.
+Mick waits for them to go before he leaves.

 The meeting of the Ivory Tower has come to an end.